Birth Plan Template: 5 Key Factors to Include in your Birth Plan

 Based on over 45 years as a midwife and breastfeeding specialist, Dr Robyn Thompson has observed that opiate pain relief does affect the newborn baby and may complicate breastfeeding, increasing the risk of what's known as the 'sleepy baby'.

-Should I create a birth plan for c section?
+Should I create a birth plan for a C-section?

 Breastfeeding after a c-section is possible.
 However, it's advisable to create a birth plan for c-section so that those around you are aware of what's most important to you, particularly when it comes to breastfeeding.